There are a few things you should do to set up and start using your site.

 Higher Logic Automation Rules work as "virtual community assistants" that you can configure to automate tedious and time-consuming actions that have to be performed repeatedly.
 You can set up Automation Rules to add/remove users to/from Higher Logic-managed Security Groups; so that the assigning and revoking of Member permissions is automated.

-TIP: Learn how to create and manage Automation Rules in your Thrive Community so that you can add and remove users in Security Groups.
+TIP: Learn how to create and manage Automation Rules so that you can add and remove users in Security Groups.

-If your Thrive Community is AMS-managed, it's important to note that you cannot manage Member permissions (IsMember) with Automation Rules.
+If your site is AMS-managed, it's important to note that you cannot manage Member permissions (IsMember) with Automation Rules.

 CMS security settings